EvilFreelancer/routeros-api-php/README.md

 ### Laravel installation

-By default, the package will automatically register its service provider, but if you are a happy owner of Laravel version less than 5.5, then in a project, which is using your package (after composer require is done, of course), add into`providers` block of your `config/app.php`:
+By default, the package will automatically register its service provider, but if you are a happy owner of Laravel version less than 5.5, then in a project, which is using the package (after `composer require` is done, of course), add into`providers` block of your `config/app.php`:

 ```php
 'providers' => [